 The symptoms of adhesive capsulitis impingement occur in three stages and can last for a few months.
 Stage one will involve a lot of pain and stiffness in the shoulder area lasting anywhere from one to three months.
 During the second stage, the pain is not too bad but the stiffness is even worse.
 The final stage will see the condition gradually getting better with the pain completely gone and the stiffness going away as well.

 There are two ways to approach treatment for adhesive capsulitis.
 Patients who get the injury during everyday life or because of causal sports can simply rest.
 Using the shoulder less and avoiding activities that strain the area will help decrease pain and stiffness.
 Over the counter medicine can also help with both pain and inflammation.
 Sports injury treatment is a good option for those who want a drug-free, natural healing treatment.

 Patients who are more serious athletes or who want a more robust solution can book an appointment with a sports medicine doctor in Austin, TX at Spinal Rehab and Sports Medicine clinic in Austin, TX is a leader in sports medicine.
-Dr. Bob Meyer has extensive experience treating sports injuries and helping patients with shoulder issues, providing sports injury treatment and can treat your condition and help you get on the road to recovery.
+Dr. Bob Meyer has extensive experience in treating sports injuries and helping patients with shoulder issues, providing sports injury treatment and can treat your condition and help you get on the road to recovery.